Skip to main content

 Other non-surgical options include products designed to conceal the appearance of a receding hairline, scalp micro pigmentation, and even wearing a hairpiece that conceals the hair loss underneath.

-Most people have a receding hairline due to genetics and hormones, which means you can’t guarantee that any lifestyle change you make will protect and preserve your follicles.
+That said, most people have a receding hairline due to genetics and hormones, which means you can’t guarantee that any lifestyle change you make will protect and preserve your follicles.

-That said, minimising stress, eating a balanced diet, keeping your scalp and hair shielded from UV rays, focusing on proper scalp care and hydration, and avoiding harsh chemical products can all help maintain a healthy scalp and hair.
+Minimising stress, eating a balanced diet, keeping your scalp and hair shielded from UV rays, focusing on proper scalp care and hydration, and avoiding harsh chemical products can all help maintain a healthy scalp and hair.